 Great sporting events are something the Greeks were well used to.
 The first Olympics took place already in 775 BC, so it was already a very old institution in Paul's time.
 But it wasn't the only one of it's kind.
 In Corinth, Isthmian games were a huge sporting event.
 Paul had on many occasions probably sat on the stadium himself watching the athletes, because he often used athletics as an example to bring home some truths.
 He once again used images from the world of sports, in his letters to the Corinthians.
 After all, he knew that these people would understand it very well.
-The Isthmian Games were very high on the calendar well, to bring truths to them.
+The Isthmian Games were very high on the calendar.

+Paul followed Jesus' example, often using images that his readers knew very well, to bring truths to them.
 It worked, because once you had a picture in your head that you could associate with a certain truth, then you simply didn't forget the truth.
 I'm barely out of church on a Sunday, and I already forget the pastor's sermon.
 However, if he told a poignant story to bring his message home, then I often remembered it for many years.
 I can still remember a sermon in reasonable detail about Rev. Dana Minnaar from forty years ago, just because he used such a striking image to illustrate his message.
-Some parts of that sermon I can even remember word for word everything to do with rural things, parables of farmers, seedlings and vineyards.
+Some parts of that sermon I can even remember word for word.